 MANGANESE - EPA Maximum Contaminant level: 0.05 mg/L Naturally occurring metamorphic and sedimentary rocks, industrial contaminant.
 Taste is affected.
 Staining, scaling, and discoloration of water.
 Water Softening.
 PH - EPA Maximum Contaminant level: <6.5, >8.5 Carbonates, bicarbonates, carbon dioxide, industrial contaminants.
 If highly acidic (less than 6.5) it causes corrosion to pipes.
 If highly basic (greater than 8.5) it causes staining.
 Calcite Feeder for low pH, Dealkalyzer for high pH.
 Call Toll Free 877-262-5191, International 316-262-5191 for Dealkalyzer sizing.
 Return to top.

 SILVER - EPA Maximum Contaminant level: 0.1 mg/L Natural mineral deposits, battery manufacturing, plating, medical and pharmaceutical manufacturing.
-Causes Argyria - discoloration of skin.
+Causes Argyria - discoloration of the skin.
 Ion exchange, Reverse Osmosis, Distillation.

-SULFATE - EPA Maximum Contaminant level: 250 mg/L Naturally occurring, gypsum, mine and industrial wastes.
-Gives off bad taste and has laxative effects.
+SULFATE - EPA Maximum Contaminant level: 250 mg/L Naturally occurring, gypsum, mine, and industrial wastes.
+Gives off a bad taste and has laxative effects.
 Ion exchange, Reverse Osmosis, Distillation.
 ZINC - EPA Maximum Contaminant level: 5 mg/L Corrosion of plumbing materials, industrial contamination.
 Gives off a foul taste.
 Ion exchange, Reverse Osmosis, Distillation.

 COPPER EPA Maximum Contaminant Level: 1.3 mg/L Caused by corrosion of interior household and building pipes.
 Causes stomach and intestinal distress.
 Wilson's disease.
 Ion exchange, Reverse Osmosis, Distillation.